nodablock/doc/source/index.html.md

 # Introduction

-Welcome to the NodaBlock API!
+Welcome to the [NodaBlock](https://nodablock.com) API documentation!
+Nodablock provide you an easy access to any Blockchain networks (Bitcoin, Ethereum, and more coming soon).
 You can use our API to access NodaBlock API endpoints.
 The documentation is currently a Work In Progress.

 # Authentication